Rogue wave: Background

-Rogue waves are open-water phenomena, in which winds, currents, nonlinear phenomena such as solitons, and other circumstances cause a wave to briefly form that is far larger than the "average" large wave (the significant wave height or "SWH") of that time and place.
-The basic underlying physics that makes phenomena such as rogue waves possible is that different waves can travel at different speeds, so they can "pile up" in certain circumstances, known as "constructive interference".
-(In deep ocean, the speed of a gravity wave is proportional to the square root of its wavelength, the peak-to-peak distance between adjacent waves.)
-However, other situations can also give rise to rogue waves, particularly situations where nonlinear effects or instability effects can cause energy to move between waves and be concentrated in one or very few extremely large waves before returning to "normal" conditions.
+Rogue waves are waves in open water that are much larger than surrounding waves.
+More precisely, rogue waves have a height which is more than twice the significant wave height (H_{s} or SWH).
+They can be caused when currents or winds cause waves to travel at different speeds, and the waves merge to create a single large wave, or when nonlinear effects cause energy to move between waves to create a single extremely large wave.

-Once considered mythical and lacking hard evidence for their existence, rogue waves are now proven to exist and known to be natural ocean phenomena.
-Eyewitness accounts from mariners and damage inflicted on ships have long suggested that they occur, but the first scientific evidence of their existence came with the recording of a rogue wave by the Gorm platform in the central North Sea in 1984.
+Once considered mythical and lacking hard evidence, rogue waves are now proven to exist and are known to be natural ocean phenomena.
+Eyewitness accounts from mariners and damage inflicted on ships have long suggested they occur.
+Still, the first scientific evidence of their existence came with the recording of a rogue wave by the Gorm platform in the central North Sea in 1984.
 A stand-out wave was detected with a wave height of 11 m in a relatively low sea state.
 However, what caught the attention of the scientific community was the digital measurement of a rogue wave at the Draupner platform in the North Sea on January 1, 1995; called the "Draupner wave", it had a recorded maximum wave height of 25.6 m and peak elevation of 18.5 m.
-During that event, minor damage was inflicted on the platform far above sea level, confirming the validity of the reading made by a downwards pointing laser sensor.
+During that event, minor damage was inflicted on the platform far above sea level, confirming the accuracy of the wave-height reading made by a downwards-pointing laser sensor.